hoehermann/purple-gowhatsapp/README.md

 #### Purple Settings

 * `qrcode-size`
   The size of the QR code shown for login purposes, in pixels (default: 256).

-* `plain-text-login`
-  If set to true (default: false), QR code will be delivered as a text message (for text-only clients).
+  When set to zero, the QR code will be delivered as a text message.

 * `fetch-contacts`
   If set to true (default), buddy list will be populated with contacts sent by server.